AlertPolicy(mapping=None, *, ignore_unknown_fields=False, **kwargs)

 system is considered to be "unhealthy" and the ways to notify people

 or services about this state.
 For an overview of alert policies, see

 Required if the policy exists.
 The resource name for this policy.
-The format is: :: projects/[PROJECT_ID_OR_NUMBER]/alertPolicies/[ALERT_POLICY_ID] ``[ALERT_POLICY_ID]`` is assigned by Stackdriver Monitoring when the policy is created.
+The format is: :: projects/[PROJECT_ID_OR_NUMBER]/alertPolicies/[ALERT_POLICY_ID] ``[ALERT_POLICY_ID]`` is assigned by Cloud Monitoring when the policy is created.
 When calling the `alertPolicies.create][google.monitoring.v3.AlertPolicyService.CreateAlertPolicy]` method, do not include the ``name`` field in the alerting policy passed as part of the request.